File collaboration in SharePoint with Microsoft 365

 Anyone links give access to the item to anyone who has the link.
 People using an Anyone link do not have to authenticate, and their access cannot be audited.

 An anyone link is a transferrable, revocable secret key.
 It's transferrable because it can be forwarded to others.
 It's revocable because by deleting the link, you can revoke the access of everyone who got it through the link.
 It's secret because it can't be guessed or derived.
 The only way to get access is to get the link, and the only way to get the link is for somebody to give it to you.
+Anyone links can't be used with files in a Teams shared channel site.

 People in your organization links work for only people inside your Microsoft 365 organization.
 (They do not work for guests in the directory, only members).